 Materials and methods

 A total of 25 representative surface (0-15 cm) soil samples were collected from Kardpally and Demi kalan, and from Kazhriwadi 26 representative surface (0-15 cm) soil samples were collected from farmers' fields.
 The soils were shade dried for 2 to 3 days, and after processing, the samples were allowed to pass through a 2 mm sieve.
-The soil was analysed for physicochemical and chemical properties to assess the current nutrient status.
+The soil was analysed for physicochemical properties to assess the current nutrient status.
 The soil reaction and soil salinity parameters were determined by suspending a pH meter and EC meter in a 1:2.5 ratio of soil-water suspension.
 The soil organic carbon was estimated using the wet digestion method and organic matter was calculated using the Van Bemmelen factor.
 The soil available nitrogen, phosphorus, and potassium were analysed using a semi-auto Nitrogen analyser (Kelplus and Distillation), 0.5M NaHCO3 (pH 8.5) extract, and NN NH4AC (pH 7.0) extractant method.

 Results and discussions: